xuankimtran/docs-1/pages/katalon-analytics/docs/kt-change-result-pass-fail.md

 You then can check the following information:

-* the member's name who changed the status of a Test Result.
+* the name of the member who changed the status of a Test Result.
-* the history of a Test Result's status changes.
+* the history of that Test Result's status changes.
 * the reason for each status change.

-## View the summary of a Test Result
+## View the summary of a Test Result's status change

 No matter how many times a test result has been modified, you can check a full record of the modification.